 One of my most favorite books related to product management is Lean Analytics.
-Most famously, it outlines the role of data in the build –> measure –> learn product development cycle, and what makes a good metric.
+Most famously, it outlines the role of data in the build –> measure –> learn product development cycle, and what makes a good product metric.

 A less well known concept discussed in Lean Analytics is a process in product development that they call ‘drawing a line in the sand’.
-The idea is simple: before you release any new product or feature, set a measurable target that will determine whether or not the release was successful.
+The idea is simple: before you launch any new product or feature, set a measurable target that will determine whether or not the release was successful.

 When I first read about all of this (I was graduating college at the time), it sounded simple enough.
 Yeah, sure – set a target, check if you hit it, makes sense.
 And yet, I’ve seen very few product teams actually do it.
 Empowered product teams might set quarterly business-wide OKRs and measure themselves against that, but I rarely see this practice applied down to the level of a feature release.

 Don’t fall into the “Fun Fact” metrics trap